NOTE: The information in this article is not release-specific. You can reference it for any release.

 InnoDB: Error lines in the log from the last startup.
 If any errors are found, contact AppDynamics Support before attempting the upgrade.
 Upgrading the Controller with a corrupt database may put the Controller in a bad state with a high recovery time.

-Once you’ve completed preceding steps and considerations, refer to the Upgrade the Controller using the Enterprise Console documentation to perform and complete the upgrade.
+Once you’ve resolved the preceding considerations and completed the outlined steps, refer to the Upgrade the Controller using the Enterprise Console documentation to perform and complete the upgrade.